Stfsi/Stfsi/README.md

 ## Hi, I’m Stéphanie 👋

-I’m a statistics graduate (May 2026) focused on risk modeling, credit decisioning, and responsible use of predictive models in financial contexts.
+I’m completing a Bachelor’s degree in Mathematics with a concentration in Statistics (graduating May 2026).
+I’m focused on **risk modeling, credit decisioning, and the responsible use of predictive models** in financial and regulated contexts.

+My work emphasizes **interpretability, validation, and governance**, with the goal of supporting decisions rather than automating them blindly.

+---

-### Selected projects
+## Selected projects

+### Credit Approval Classification
+Supervised learning project focused on credit decisioning.
-- **Credit approval classification** — supervised learning, missing data handling, model validation
+- Data preprocessing and missing data handling
-- **Predictive risk modeling (auto theft)** — feature governance, regularization, interpretability

-Interests: risk governance, fairness-aware modeling, model transparency.
+- Model comparison and validation
+- Emphasis on interpretability and risk-aware evaluation

+### Predictive Risk Modeling – Auto Theft
+Statistical modeling of auto theft rates using socio-demographic data.
+- Feature governance and regularization
+- Sensitivity analysis and stability checks
+- Discussion of proxy variables and bias risks
+- Focus on responsible interpretation of results

+---

+## How I approach analytics

+- Treat models as **decision-support tools**, not answers
+- Prioritize **data quality, assumptions, and limits**
+- Favor transparent methods in risk-sensitive contexts
+- Document trade-offs clearly for non-technical stakeholders

+---

+## Interests

+- Risk governance and model oversight
+- Fairness-aware modeling
+- Model transparency and validation
+- Analytics in regulated financial environments

+---

+📍 Based in Montréal, Canada
+🔁 Open to relocation (Toronto)
+🔗 GitHub projects are documented with methodology and limitations